awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-quicksight-dataset-rowlevelpermissiondataset.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `PermissionPolicy`  <a name="cfn-quicksight-dataset-rowlevelpermissiondataset-permissionpolicy"></a>
-The type of permissions to use when interpretting the permissions for RLS\. `DENY_ACCESS` is included for backward compatibility only\.
+The type of permissions to use when interpreting the permissions for RLS\. `DENY_ACCESS` is included for backward compatibility only\.
 *Required*: Yes
 *Type*: String
 *Allowed values*: `DENY_ACCESS | GRANT_ACCESS`